 - After the Bronze Age, Amorites, Western Semites, Hyksos and Hittites successively invaded the area.

-1.1A subject of the Hittite empire or one of their descendants, including the members of a Canaanite or Syrian people mentioned in the Bible (11th to 8th century bc).
+1.1A subject of the Hittite empire or one of their descendants, including a Canaanite or Syrian people mentioned in the Bible (11th to 8th century bc).